 Approximately 124 people with SNHL will participate in this study.

-Your participation in this study will last for almost 4.5 months, during which you may have at least 6 in person study visits.
+Your participation in this study will last for up to 10 months, during which you may have up to 8 in person study visits.
 Participation is completely voluntary, and you may discontinue at any time.

 We have provided an article on what happens when clinical trials end, including some tips to consider.
 You can read the article here.
 Also, you can ask the study team for more specific details relating to this study in particular.